chrissnyder2337/AndroidDevelopmentNotes/AndroidDevelopment.md

 <dt>onDestroy()</dt><dd>Called when Hosting Activity destroy's the fragment.
 You should null out references to the hosting activity here.</dd>
 <dt>onDetach()</dt><dd>Called when Hosting Activity detaches the Fragment</dd></dl>

-### Defining Fragments

 #### Staticly Defined
-Declare the fragments in the Activity’s layout file:
+Declare the Fragments in the Activity’s layout file:

 ```xml
 <LinearLayout>